 Use a nice Canadian-style resume format and ensure that you double-check your resume for grammatical errors before sending it.
 Generally, you want to ensure that nothing harms your first impression.

-Ensure that the content is well-aligned and that the fonts and style of bullets points used throughout the document are uniform.
+Ensure that the content is well-aligned and that the fonts and style of bullet points used throughout the document are uniform.

 Before you submit, get someone else to proofread your work and check spelling, punctuation, grammar, and sentence formation.
 You may also want to pass your document through useful grammar and spelling tools like Grammarly to ensure that it is well-written.